 |

 The attention was turned to the right hand fender.
-It had to be widened a bit, and the shape of it adjsuted a lot, but in the end the work went nicely,everything was welded, ground and done.
+It had to be widened a bit, and the shape of it adustedted a bit, but in the end the work went nicely,everything was welded, ground and done.

 New fender edge pieces, inside and out, even the tail lip done.
-Looked pretty good right then.
+Looks pretty good.

 |